Parents/Guardians Choosing A School

 Choosing a school

-A mainstream class in a mainstream primary or post-primary school where the class or subject teacher has primary responsibility for the progress of all students in the class, including students with special educational needs.
+In a mainstream class, the class or subject teacher is responsible for the progress of all students in the class, including students with special educational needs.

-Special needs assistants (SNAs) are allocated to schools to work with children who have care needs.
+Special needs assistants (SNAs) work with children who have care needs.
 They provide non-teaching care support.

 Choosing a school